tsai-henry/webprinter/README.md

 # webprinter
 This program displays online content in text and hexadecimal format given a URL.
 It relies on three libraries to do so:
-    -libcurl: a file transfer library for accessing online content (Download libcurl here: https://curl.se/download.html)
+    - libcurl: a file transfer library for accessing online content (Download libcurl here: https://curl.se/download.html)
-    -html2text: a library that parses html for text content (Download html2text here: http://www.mbayer.de/html2text/downloads/)
+    - html2text: a library that parses html for text content (Download html2text here: http://www.mbayer.de/html2text/downloads/)
-    -ncurses: a library for formatting command line programs (Download ncurses here: https://invisible-island.net/ncurses/) To compile the program, run the following command in a Mac terminal:
+    - ncurses: a library for formatting command line programs (Download ncurses here: https://invisible-island.net/ncurses/) To compile the program, run the following command in a Mac terminal: